Gastroesophageal Reflux Disease (GERD) (cont.)

 Symptoms of nausea, vomiting, and regurgitation may be due either to abnormal gastric emptying or GERD.
 An evaluation of gastric emptying, therefore, may be useful in identifying patients whose symptoms are due to abnormal emptying of the stomach rather than to GERD.

 Acid perfusion test

 The acid perfusion (Bernstein) test is used to determine if chest pain is caused by acid reflux.
-For the test, a thin tube is passed through one nostril, down the back of the throat, and into the middle of the esophagus.
-A dilute, acid solution and a physiologic (normal) salt solution are alternately poured (perfused) through the catheter and into the esophagus.
+For the acid perfusion test, a thin tube is passed through one nostril, down the back of the throat, and into the middle of the esophagus.
+A dilute, acid solution and a physiologic salt solution (similar to the fluid that bathes the body's cells) are alternately poured (perfused) through the catheter and into the esophagus.
 The patient is unaware of which solution is being infused.
 If the perfusion with acid provokes the patient's usual pain and perfusion of the salt solution produces no pain, it is likely that the patient's pain is caused by acid reflux.

 Viewers share their comments

 GERD - Proton Pump Inhibitors Question: If your GERD symptoms were not relieved by treatment with proton pump inhibitors, did you find other effective treatments?

 GERD - Diet Question: What diet and lifestyle changes have you made to improve your GERD and heartburn?